- News Archive

-Since transferring to Dominican University of California Matt Fry has earned his BA and MBA and, with an extra year of NCAA athletic eligibility due to the pandemic, he will earn his MSBA this summer about the time he transitions into a full-time job from the internship he started in December of 2018.
+After transferring to Dominican University of California Matt Fry earned his BA and MBA and, with an extra year of NCAA athletic eligibility due to the pandemic, he earned his MSBA in the summer of 2022 about the time he transitioned into a full-time job from the internship he started in December of 2018 at The Food Connector where he now its marketing manager.

-He has made the most of his time at Dominican.
+He made the most of his time at Dominican.

-“It’s everything I could ask for,” Matt says.
+“It’s everything I could ask for,” Matt said.
 “It’s not just set me up for my post college life, but it gave me everything in my college experience I wanted to have.”

-It was Matt’s desire to play golf in college that led him to Dominican where this month he won the inaugural San Rafael City Golf Championship.
+It was Matt’s desire to play golf in college that led him to Dominican where in May of 2022 he won the inaugural San Rafael City Golf Championship.
 He was a freshman on the golf team at Cal State San Marcos when he had a disappointing season and did not meet his or the coach’s expectations.
 Matt transferred to Saddleback Community College and got his golf game back on track.

 Through a mutual contact (his personal coach), Matt reached out to Penguins golf coach Gary Nelson, who recruited him to transfer to Dominican.